Tojikan/znz-roll20/docs/p5-zombies.md

 #### Runners ####

 When a living human gets bitten, they do not immediately succumb to the virus.
 Slowly, but surely, the human begins to descend into a feverish insanity as they lose all sense of self while the virus attacks their brain.
 At the final moment, the virus finally takes over and the human is no more.
 Since runners are still technically living, they are capable of running and moving incredibly quick.
 They are less durable than runners and can be killed by dealing enough damage to their body.
-However, be sure to completely destroy them as a dead Runner may eventually become a walker.
+However, be sure to completely destroy them as a dead Runner may eventually become a Walker.

 Runners are quick and dangerous.
 They can easily chase down a group of survivors and overwhelm them with speed.
 Be sure to take them out first.